-- (1) Every tier 1, 2, and 3 local authority must provide at least sufficient development capacity in its region or district to meet expected demand for housing: - (a) in existing and new urban areas; and - (b) for both standalone dwellings and attached dwellings; and - (c) in the short term, medium term, and long term. - (2) In order to be sufficient to meet expected demand for housing, the development capacity must be: - (a) plan-enabled (see clause 3.4(1)); and - (b) infrastructure-ready (see clause 3.4(3)); and - (c) feasible and reasonably expected to be realised (see clause 3.26); and - (d) for tier 1 and 2 local authorities on the expected demand plus the appropriate competitiveness many tree lause 3.22).
+- (1) Every tier 1, 2, and 3 local authority must provide at least sufficient development capacity in its region or district to meet expected demand for housing: - (a) in existing and new urban areas; and - (b) for both standalone dwellings and attached dwellings; and - (c) in the short term, medium term, and long term. - (2) In order to be sufficient to meet expected demand for housing, the development capacity must be: - (a) plan-enabled (see clause 3.4(1)); and - (b) infrastructure-ready (see clause 3.4(3)); and - (c) feasible and reasonably expected to be realised (see clause 3.26); and - (d) for tier 1 and 2 local authorities only, meet the expected demand plus the appropriate competitiveness margin (see clause 3.22).

-3.3 Sufficient development, agacity for business land
+3.3 Sufficient development capacity for business land

-- (1) Every tier 1, 2, and 3 loca authority must provide at least sufficient development capacity in its region or a trict of meet the expected demand for business land: - (a) from different bus ness rectors; and - (b) in he short ten, medium term, and long term. - (2) In order to be sufticent to meet expected demand for business land, the development capacity provided must be: - (a) plan-enabled (see clause 3.4(1)); and - (b) infrastructure-ready (see clause 3.4(3)); and - (c) suitable (as described in clause 3.29(2)) to meet the demands of different business sectors (as described in clause 3.28(3)); and - (d) for tier 1 and 2 local authorities only, meet the expected demand plus the appropriate competitiveness margin (see clause 3.22).
+- (1) Every tier 1, 2, and 3 local authority must provide at least sufficient development capacity in its region or district to meet the expected demand for business land: - (a) from different business sectors; and - (b) in the short term, medium term, and long term. - (2) In order to be sufficient to meet expected demand for business land, the development capacity provided must be: - (a) plan-enabled (see clause 3.4(1)); and - (b) infrastructure-ready (see clause 3.4(3)); and - (c) suitable (as described in clause 3.29(2)) to meet the demands of different business sectors (as described in clause 3.28(3)); and - (d) for tier 1 and 2 local authorities only, meet the expected demand plus the appropriate competitiveness margin (see clause 3.22).